How To Identify Planets In The Night Sky

 How To Know Which Planets Are Visible Tonight

-Now that you know which planets are visible and what they might look like, you’ll need to know which planets are visible in your night sky.
+Now that you can identify planets that are visible and what they might look like, you’ll need to know which planets are visible tonight in your night sky.
 As previously mentioned, this will vary throughout the year and from year to year.
 It’s also important to note that you may not necessarily be able to see all five planets at the same time or in one night.

 To get started, you can enlist the help of one of the following online resources that help you know what’s visible in your sky tonight.